Source: Virginia Department of Wildlife Resources, Snakehead Fish in Virginia

 Source: Virginia Department of Game and Inland Fisheries, Mapping Where Snakehead Fish Are Found in Virginia

 The flathead catfish (Pylodictis olivaris) is native to drainages in Texas and the Mississippi River watershed.
-That species was stocked in the James River beween 1965-1970 to increase recreational fishing opportunities, and has become an established invasive species.
+That species was stocked in the James River between 1965-1970 to increase recreational fishing opportunities, and has become an established invasive species.

 Blue catfish (Ictalurus furcatus) are native in the Mississippi, Missouri and Ohio rivers.
 They were stocked in the Rappahannock, James, and Mattaponi rivers in the 1970's.
 The assumption that the higher salinity in the Chesapeake Bay would block them from spreading was wrong, and they have invaded the Potomac and other rivers throughout the Chesapeake Bay.

 Their appetite for blue crabs and other fish has disrupted the food web; some blue catfish grow five feet long and weigh over 100 pounds.
-As extraordinarily sucessful apex predators, blue catfish are threatening the populations of other species.
+As extraordinarily successful apex predators, blue catfish are threatening the populations of other species.
 Other than osprey and bald eagles, the catfish have few natural predators.
 Blue catfish may compose as much as 75% of the total fish biomass in the James and Rappahannock now.

 electrofishing in the James River allows biologists to estimate the population of blue catfish